Basics

 All responses will be a JSON object which will always contain a top level

-property.
-This property will be success
+status property.
+This property will be success or error.
+For error

-statuses, there will also be an error
+statuses, there will also be an error property with a machine readable error

-statuses, there will also be a data
+code.
+For success statuses, there will also be a data property.
+The shape of

-property is defined in the documentation for each method.
+this data property is defined in the documentation for each method.

 {